-1. The first thing to know is there there is an underlying cause or mission and you need to have a firm grasp on that mission before you do anything.
+1. The first thing to know is that there is an underlying cause or mission, and you need to have a firm grasp on that mission before you do anything.

 It’s like getting to know your audience but in a much deeper way– you need to get to know the organization you are working for.
 That mission should be one of the main reasons that you are there becuase it is why everyone on the team is there.

 A non-profit’s mission is so much more than a typical company’s audience or mission.
-A non-profit’s mission is the reason why they work so hard on a daily basis– it’s their motivation and purpose.
-If you ask a team member at any non-profit why he or she works for the organization, there is usually a personal reason or a real passion behind it.
-No matter the reasoning, there is a reason you chose to work at that non-profit specifically for a reason as well.
+A non-profit’s mission is the reason why employees work so hard on a daily basis– it’s their motivation and purpose.
+If you ask a team member at any non-profit why he or she works for the organization, there is usually a personal reason or a real passion behind it, and remember that you chose to work at that non-profit specifically for a reason as well.

-2. Like a start-up, non-profit’s are usually championed by a small-knit team meaning that it’s usually all hand on deck.
+2. Like a start-up, non-profits’ are usually championed by a small-knit team meaning that it’s usually all hands on deck.

-In my opinion, that’s the best part about non-profits and start ups is that you get to do more work than the average interns.
+In my opinion, the best part about non-profits and start ups is that you get to do more work than the average interns.
 During interviews with various start-up companies and non-profits, I am always asked, “If you were assigned a task that is not specific to your department or not relevant to your internship goals, would you take it?” and the answer is always yes.
-I never responded yes in order to get the internship, but because I truly meant it.
+I never just responded with a “Yes” in order to get the internship; I did so because I truly meant it.

-I’m all for wearing more than one hat in internships or a career because it will shows that you work hard and are a team player.
-This is key in non-profits because they are such a small team that everyone must pitch in for some projects.
-In startups, there is no corporate food chain to crawl up, but a strong team of individuals who will always be there to pitch in.
+I’m all for wearing more than one hat in an internship or a career because it shows that you work hard and are a team player.
+This is key in non-profits because they typically have such small teams, so everyone must pitch in for some projects.
+In startups, there is no corporate food chain to crawl up; instead, there is a strong team of individuals who will always be there to pitch in.

 One of the most memorable parts of my non-profit internship was the entire staff coming together for the annual mailing for the development team.
 While it was the responsibility of the development team to get all of the annual reports out, the entire staff pitched in to stuff envelopes for four hours.

-The greatest thing I’ve ever done as an intern is work at a non-profit because not only was I able to learn so much, but I was able to join a passionate team, meet some amazing people, and gain a better understanding for their mission.
+The greatest thing I’ve ever done as an intern is work at a non-profit because I was able to learn so much, join a passionate team, meet some amazing people and gain a better understanding for their mission.
 You will work hard and learn a lot– but it will be worth it.
-Come the end of your internship, you will find yourself not wanting to leave and dreading the goodbyes.
+By the end of your internship, you will find yourself not wanting to leave and dreading the goodbyes.